owncloud/ocis/ocis/deployment/ocis_wopi.md

 {{< toc >}}

-{{< hint warning >}}
-OnlyOffice and CodiMD are not yet fully integrated and there are known issues.
-For the current state please have a look at [owncloud/ocis#2595](https://github.com/owncloud/ocis/issues/2595)
-{{< /hint >}}

 ## Overview

-* oCIS, Wopi server, Collabora, OnlyOffice and CodiMD running behind Traefik as reverse proxy
+* oCIS, Wopi server, Collabora and OnlyOffice running behind Traefik as reverse proxy
-* Collabora, OnlyOffice and CodiMD enable you to edit documents in your browser
+* Collabora and OnlyOffice enable you to edit documents in your browser
-* Wopi server acts as a bridge to make the oCIS storage accessible to Collabora, OnlyOffice and CodiMD
+* Wopi server acts as a bridge to make the oCIS storage accessible to Collabora and OnlyOffice
 * Traefik generating self-signed certificates for local setup or obtaining valid SSL certificates for a server setup

 [Find this example on GitHub](https://github.com/owncloud/ocis/tree/master/deployments/examples/ocis_wopi)